MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. On the Microsoft Edge site lists page, select the site list that you want to export.
 2. Select **Export list** to download the site list XML file

+### Restore a previous version of a site list

+Use the following steps as a guide to restore a site list to a previous version.

+> [!NOTE]
+> Only the last 3 published versions of a site list are saved.
+When you publish more than 3 versions, the oldest version will be permanently deleted, and you will no longer be able to restore that version.
+If you want to keep a copy of a site list, you should export it before publishing a new version.

+1. On the Microsoft Edge site lists page, select the list that you'd like to restore to a previous version.
+2. Select a previous version from the **Version** dropdown list.
+3. You can view the contents of a previous version of the site list.
+You can also export it if you want to save a copy by selecting **Export** in the message bar.
+4. After reviewing??, select **Restore** in the message bar.
+5. If you have unpublished changes in the current version of the site list, you can choose to include them by selecting the checkbox??.

+   > [!NOTE]
+   > If you don't include the unpublished changes, they will be lost when you restore the previous version.

+6. Select **Restore** at the bottom of the panel to restore the previous version.

 ## View site feedback on the Microsoft 365 Admin Center

-The Site feedback tab shows the sites that users are adding to their local IE Mode site list, as well as potentially misconfigured neutral sites reported by Microsoft Edge.
+The Site feedback tab shows the sites that users are adding to their local IE Mode site list, and potentially misconfigured neutral sites reported by Microsoft Edge.
 You'll see the site address, the number of users who are adding this site, and which published, cloud-hosted site lists the feedback came from.
 You can act on an individual entry by adding it to an existing site list(s), pausing, or deleting the feedback.
 You can also view change history and comments.

 > [!NOTE]
 > This feature is currently only available for worldwide cloud instances.